bradyvercher/wp-media-access-control/README.md

 Custom business rules will need to be applied by hooking into the `media_access_control_allow_file_access` filter.

+Additional filters are provided for disabling the settings interface and controlling the whitelist manually.
+This should work well as a "mu-plugin" to ensure it's executed before regular plugins and so it can't be disabled, or as an include.

 ## Credits ##

 Built by Brady Vercher ([@bradyvercher](http://twitter.com/bradyvercher))